LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlowVersion2.md

 <img style="width:600px" src="img/dialogflowversion2/image_5.png">

-### Google Dialogflow V2

-#### Functions of the Bot Connector
+### Functions of the Bot Connector

-The Bot Platform provides the basic functionality to send/receive messages between LiveEngage and Google Dialogflow V2.
+The Bot Connector Manager provides the basic functionality to send/receive messages between LiveEngage and Google Dialogflow V2.
-The integration between the Bot Platform and Dialogflow V2 also supports the sending of [structured content](https://developers.liveperson.com/structured-content-templates.html###overview).
+The integration between the Bot Connector Manager and Dialogflow V2 also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
 Additionally, it also provides the ability to transfer the conversation to a specific skill, using the actions functionality.

-#### Welcome Event
+### Welcome Event

 The behaviour of the welcome event is different depending on whether the bot is for chat and messaging.
 This divergence comes down to the way that each individual Liveperson product works..